Love Fossils, Exploring Nature and Understanding the Planet?

 Redcar Beach

 Some may argue that Yorkshire doesn’t extend to the Tees, but geologically, The Yorkshire Jurassic begins in Redcar.
 This exceptional location reflects a critical period in Earth History where life was recovering from one of the big five mass extinctions.
-Redcar Beach has one of the most abundant fossil occurrences of anywhere in the UK, and is a classic location for shallow marine fossils.
+Redcar Beach has one of the most abundant in-situ fossil assemblages in the UK, and is a classic location for shallow marine fossils.
+As a pebble-spotting location it is equally unique, as landform and geology have combined to make its beaches a recipient of erratic specimens transported by glaciers during the last glacial maximum.
+Both older, and younger fossils are found in shingle patches here, along with crystals, agates and rocks from nearby ore-fields and volcanic locations.

-When the tides and sands allow it, you can also walk through the prehistoric forest just metres away from the Promenade.
-For these two geologically unique reasons, Redcar is a great location for looking into planetary history
+When the tides and sands allow it, you can also walk through the 6000 year old prehistoric forest just metres away from the Promenade.
+For these two geologically unique reasons, Redcar is a great location for looking into planetary history.
+It’s SSSI status prevents all removal directly from bedrock, making it a great location to SEE fossils within outcrop.

 Upcoming Guided Tours